ACertainPersons/Little-ToDo-List/README.md

 User@ComputerName Little-ToDo-List % ./todo.sh help
 Available Commands:

 help, -h       Display the available commands
--l         Lists out the things on your to-do list
+<blank>, -l    Lists out the things on your to-do list
 -v             Displays the version
 -a             Add a new item
 -c             Delete (cancel) an item
+-t             Change the title for an item
+-d             Change the description for an item

 ```